xcore/sw_display_controller/docs/api.rst

     * Demo.h
     * Transitions.xc (different transitions are implemented in this file)

-The main aim of the supplied demo is to show the user
+The main aim of the supplied demo is

     * Loading of images to flash (the images are stored to flash before running the code.
 The images are stored in 24 bit TGA format)
-    * Supporting reading images from flash (The 24 bit TGA image is read and the 24 bit RGB colour is converted to 16 bit (565 RGB colour) before storing to the SDRAM)
+    * Reading images from flash (The 24 bit TGA image is read and the 24 bit RGB colour is converted to 16 bit (565 RGB colour) before storing to the SDRAM)
-    * Supporting 4 full screen images in the SDRAM
+    * Supporting 6 full screen images in the SDRAM
     * Refresh rates of nearly 20 (which can be seen during different transitions between the images)

-Refer to the section `Application System Description` to understand the flow of the application.
+The section `Application System Description` gives a brief idea of the flow of the application.